ObjectModules/deploy/[Mapping]-Employment.md

 </table>
 #Employment

 In this section we will explain about the employment in our concept.
 Please note that we are going deeper and deeper.
-You have to have an open mind.
-If you're not enjoying it, don't do it.

 _Here we do our best to explain as you might get confused.
 However we recommend you to make clear your self to our [[previous section|[Mapping]-Concept]] in order to get easier on following this section._
 ##Standardization